5 Best Anti-Spam Plugins for WordPress in 2026 [Tested]

 • Anti-Spam + Security bundle ($45/year per site): Both products combined

-Where CleanTalk falls short: No long-term free tier.
-You get a 7-day trial, then pay.
-The dashboard sits on CleanTalk’s site, not in your WordPress admin, which some users prefer in one place.
-For sites with very specific spam patterns (industry-jargon spam, language-specific attacks), the cloud filter occasionally misses or over-blocks.
+Where it falls short: No permanent free tier.
+Just a 7-day trial, then paid.
+The dashboard lives on CleanTalk’s site rather than in your WordPress admin.
+For sites with niche spam patterns like industry-jargon spam or language-specific attacks, the cloud filter occasionally misses or over-blocks edge cases.

-Best for: WooCommerce stores, membership sites, and any site with multiple entry points where Akismet alone is not enough.
+Best for: WooCommerce stores, membership sites, and any WordPress site with multiple entry points where comment-only tools like Akismet fall short.

 3. Antispam Bee

-It works without sending any data to third-party services, which makes it a strong fit for GDPR-strict sites and developers who do not want their visitors’ comments leaving the server.
-Detection runs locally using a mix of honeypots, comment metadata analysis, regex pattern matching against known spam phrases, and optional country-based blocking.
+It works entirely without sending data to third-party services, making it a strong fit for GDPR-strict sites.
+Detection is local: honeypots, comment metadata analysis, regex pattern matching against known spam phrases, and optional country-based blocking.

-Why it works: No cloud dependency means no monthly fees, no third-party data transfer, and no breaking changes when an external service shuts down.
-Antispam Bee has been actively maintained since 2009 and continues to ship regular updates.
+Why it works: No cloud dependency means no monthly fees, no third-party data transfers, and no breakage when an external service changes its API.
+Antispam Bee has been actively maintained since 2009 and continues shipping regular updates.

-What’s free vs paid: 100% free.
-No paid tier, no upgrade nag, no premium feature gating.
+Free vs paid: 100% free.
+No paid tier, no upgrade prompt, no premium feature gates.

-Where Antispam Bee falls short: Handles comment and trackback spam only.
-Form spam and registration spam need a separate plugin or form-builder protection.
-The interface is functional but minimal, no dashboard, no detailed reports, no usage graphs.
-Detection accuracy is lower than Akismet for sophisticated AI-generated spam, since there is no shared signal network.
+Where it falls short: Handles comment and trackback spam only.
+Form spam and registration spam need a separate plugin or form-builder-level protection.
+The interface is minimal.
+No stats dashboard, no detailed reports, no usage graphs.
+Detection accuracy is lower than Akismet on sophisticated AI-generated spam since there is no shared signal network.

-Best for: Self-hosted blogs, GDPR-sensitive sites, developers who want zero third-party dependencies, and anyone who refuses to put their comment moderation behind a paywall.
+Best for: Self-hosted blogs, GDPR-sensitive sites, developers who want zero third-party dependencies, and anyone who needs reliable comment spam protection at zero cost.

 4. WP Armour Honeypot Anti-Spam